trilkk/irssi-colored-nicks/README.md

 The script provides the following commands:

-    colored_nicks_list
+    /colored_nicks_list
-    colored_nicks_test
+    /colored_nicks_test

 Use the command `/colored_nicks_list` to display debug listing of all colorizations.
 Together with the `/cubes` command from `cubes.pl` it can be used to easily debug potential nickname colors and ordering.

-Individual nicknames can be tested with `colored_nicks_test`, which takes any amount of whitespace-separated words as input.
+Individual nicknames can be tested with `/colored_nicks_test`, which takes any amount of whitespace-separated words as input.
 These words will be printed colorized with the current settings.

 ## Themes